dd32/td-gh-ex/readme.txt

 See headers of files for further details.

 # Changelog
-= 3.2.12 December 6th 2016 =
-* added : support for customize selective refresh for widgets
-* improved : UI for custom css in the customizer

-= 3.2.11 December 5th 2016 =
-* updated : customizer made compatible with WP 4.7
-* updated to Font Awesome 4.7.0 (#352)
-* added : a home icon in the customizer
-* fix : always check the existence of controls and settings instances before altering them ( #340 )

-= 3.2.10 November 4th 2016 =
-* fixed : php7 compatibility issues (#335)
-* fixed : check if custom_logo is registered first for backward compatibility => custom_logo was introduced in WP 4.5. (#338)
-* fixed : search results and archive pages must be included in the post list context check (#331)
-* fixed : page=welcome.php.
-Changelog not properly displayed (#328)
-* improved : Moved has_post_thumbnail() check inside the utility hu_the_post_thumbnail()
-* improved : moved all preview demo actions and filter into a separate php file
-* improved : core files reorganization. functions/init-core.php loads the various core files in a clearer sequence.
-* improved : replace post loop counter with core variable (#274), in index.php, archive.php, search.php.
-No impact for child theme users.
-* improved : in the customizer, the section 'Blog Design and Content' has been renamed 'Post Lists Design and Content : Blog, Archives, Search Results'
-* improved : included all .po translation files in the theme between 30 and 95% translated (#325)
-* improved : disabled the default page menu by default for multisite installs (#326)
-* improved : added a note in the "Menus" customizer panel, explaining where to disable the default header page menu. (#329)
-* improved : don't display widget placeholder when previewing the theme
-* removed : useless old functions/theme-options.php file, related to the previous option system.

-= 3.2.9 October 11th 2016 =
-* fixed : WP embed not displayed correctly #298
-* fixed : the saved item of mono item module has to be cast to array #323
-* fixed : <code> blocks not formatted in comments fix #322
-* fixed : WP embed not displayed correctly #298
-* added : better demo placeholder thumbnail
-* improved : replaced hu_is_child() by WP core function
-* improved : placeholder thumb style
-* improved : customizer js code updates
-* removed :  custom.css File From Theme.
-A  better option is for the user to install a child theme or use a plugin. #319

-= 3.2.8 September 29th 2016 =
-* improved : remove unused code
-* improved : set avatar size to 48px by default, like the stylesheet.apply_filters('hu_avatar_size', 48 )

-= 3.2.7 September 29th 2016 =
-* fixed : use WordPress core method the_widget() to render the optional default widgets

-= 3.2.6 September 27th 2016 =
-* fixed : footer page menu is disabled by default
-* improved : default widgets in sidebars are now using their own instances

-= 3.2.5 September 26th 2016 =
-* fixed : don't use iCheck() js library for nav_menu* controls
-* Imp: add requestAnimationFrame js polyfill.
-This improves the scroll event performance for all browsers.
-* fixed : blinking images when the smart load is enabled
-* fixed : 'blog-standard' boolean option was not handled with hu_is_checked() in the index template
-* improved : hu_get_customizer_map().
-Now can return a partial map.
-For example only the settings.
-* added : support for WP custom logo.
-Backward compatibility : uses the existing logo image if already set.
-Still support the logo features for WP versions < 4.5
-* added : a grid-item class to the post list article
-* added : a grid-wrapper id to the post-list wrapper div element
-* added : customizer : active_callback param for some sections and controls => better contextualisation of the customization
-* added : customizer : Front Page Content section in the Content panel.
-Includes the reading WP default settings : static front page, blog page, ...
-* added : option, the front page can be empty
-* added : hu_is_home_empty() utility
-* added : hu_is_post_list() utility.
-Typically used to contextualize the customization.
-* added : in customizer > Content > Front Page, a link to blog design when relevant in the front page content section
-* added : a consoleLog utility for the front js code
-* added : svg animation plugins, dependencies : _, Vivus and HUParams
-* added : 3 options in customizer to control default widgets.
-Enabled by default.
-* added : default widgets are printed in the primary and secondary sidebars if no widgets have been added and if the options to display default widgets are enabled.
-* added : default page menu in the header and footer if no menu assigned to those locations
-* added : options in customizer to deactivate the default page menus

-= 3.2.4 September 20th 2016 =
-* improved : implement add_theme_support( 'custom-header') with the header_image theme_mod, in place of the previous header-image hueman option.
-Ensure retrocompatibility with the previous option.

-= 3.2.3 September 12th 2016 =
-* fixed : Plugin recommendation code was not up to date.
-Updated to TGMPA v2.6.1

 = 3.2.2 September 11th 2016 =
 * fixed : dismiss link not showing up in the Hueman Addons plugin recommendation admin notice
 * added : title utility functions like hu_get_search_title()